LeBron James NBA Playoffs Player Props: Lakers vs. Grizzlies

-LeBron James and his Los Angeles Lakers teammates take on the Memphis Grizzlies in the 2023 NBA Playoffs, at 10:00 PM ET on Monday.
+The Los Angeles Lakers, LeBron James included, will play at 7:30 PM on Wednesday against the Memphis Grizzlies in the 2023 NBA Playoffs.

-Let's break down James' prop bets, and some stats and trends to help you find good wagers.
+We're going to break down James' prop bets, using stats and trends to help you make good predictions.

 LeBron James Prop Bets vs. the Grizzlies